nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 ## ARC video decoder performance tests

-These tests measure Android video decoder performance by running the above [arc_video_decoder_e2e_test].
-Currently the performance tests only measure the decoder's maximum FPS by decoding a video as fast as possible.
+These tests measure Android video decoder performance by running the above [c2_e2e_test].
+Currently the performance tests measures the decoder's maximum FPS by decoding a video as fast as possible, and it measures cpu, power usage, and dropped frames while decoding and rendering a video at the appropriate FPS.

 Performance tests are available for the H.264, VP8 and VP9 codecs.
 To run all performance tests use: